Some properties are exempt from Council Tax. This means that no council tax is payable whilst certain conditions are met.

 The exemptions below are for occupied properties, and they last for as long as the property meets the description -

 - property where all the residents are full-time students taking a qualifying course of education

 - an annex which is part of another domestic property, and the person living in it is a dependent relative of a person living in the main property

-- property where all the residents are diplomats, UK armed forces accommodation and visiting forces accommodation
+- property where all the residents are diplomats

-Unless stated, you do not have to pay council tax for as long as each situation lasts.
-If an exemption has a specific time period, unfortunately if the property is still empty at the end of this period, a full council tax charge would be due.
+Unless stated, you do not have to pay Council Tax for as long as each situation lasts.
+Unfortunately if an exemption has a specific time period, and the property is still empty at the end of this period, a full Council Tax charge would be due.

-- property unoccupied because the person who would normally have to pay the council tax is in prison (except for non payment of council tax)
+- the person who would normally have to pay the Council Tax is in prison (except for non-payment of Council Tax)

-- property unoccupied because the person who would normally have to pay the council tax is staying permanently in a care home, hostel or hospital
+- the person who would normally have to pay the Council Tax is staying permanently in a care home, hostel or hospital

-- property unoccupied because the person who would normally have to pay the council tax has died, and neither probate nor letters of administration have yet been granted.
+- the person who would normally have to pay the Council Tax has died.
+The property must have been unoccupied since the person died.
 This applies until probate or letters of administration have been granted and for six months afterwards (unless someone else becomes the owner or occupier of the property)

-- property unoccupied because the law says nobody is allowed to live in it
+- the law says nobody is allowed to live in it

-- property kept vacant for a religious minister to move into
+- property kept vacant for a religious minister to move in

-- property unoccupied because the person who would normally have to pay the council tax is living at another address where they are being cared for
+- the person who would normally have to pay the Council Tax is living at another address where they are being cared for

-- property unoccupied because the person who would normally have to pay the council tax is living at another address where they are caring for someone who is elderly, ill or disabled
+- the person who would normally have to pay the council tax is living at another address where they are caring for someone who is elderly, ill or disabled

-- property unoccupied because the person who last lived there, and who would normally have to pay council tax, is now a student living somewhere else to attend a qualifying course of education
+- the person who last lived there, and who would normally have to pay Council Tax, is now a student living somewhere else to attend a qualifying course of education

-- property unoccupied because it is the responsibility of a trustee in bankruptcy
+- the property is the responsibility of a trustee in bankruptcy

 - an empty caravan pitch or boat mooring

-- unoccupied domestic property which is part of another domestic property and cannot be rented out separately (for example, unoccupied annexes)
+- the property is part of another domestic property and cannot be rented out separately (for example, unoccupied annexes)